Different Types of Logo Grids and When to Use Them

 Tip

-Akrivi provides scripts for Horizontal, Vertical, and Condensed Lockup Grids inside Adobe Illustrator, allowing designers to automate their lockups with precision.
+Akrivi Gridit provides free scripts for Horizontal, Vertical, and Condensed Lockup Grids inside Adobe Illustrator, allowing designers to automate their lockups with precision.

 When Should You Use Each Grid?